How to Become a Trauma Nurse

 It can take anywhere from two to four years to complete your education.

 Four-year university programs also offer advantages.
-You’ll have the chance to get hands-on clinical experience in various specialties during rotations, giving you a taste of what it would be like to work in emergency medical, surgical and critical care.
+You’ll have the chance to get hands-on clinical experience in various specialties during rotations, giving you a taste of what it would be like to work in emergency medical, flight and transport, surgical and critical care.
 Experience like this could be pivotal in helping you decide if you want to pursue trauma nursing.

 Nursing degrees require hands-on clinical training in hospitals or other medical settings, so you can’t take all of your classes online.
 However, for classes that don’t require training, you might be able to learn online instead of in the classroom.
 If that’s an important option for you, research the schools you’re interested in to see what they offer.